 What Was the Stamp Act?

-The Stamp Act of 1765 was a law passed by Parliament taxing all paper used for printed materials in the colonies.
 The act required that all printed materials be printed on paper embossed with an official revenue stamp.
 These printed materials included magazines, newsletters, legal documents and newspapers.

 What Was the Year and Date of the Stamp Act?